“The Ambeo is a paradigm-shifting sound machine.”

-From there, Ambeo’s polished interface is a breeze to navigate, with seamless volume and power control from your TV remote (you may need to switch on HDMI CEC in your TV’s settings) and only a couple of learning curves from Ambeo’s smartly designed remote.
-Those include the Ambeo key, which turns Ambeo surround DSP on or off, and the target-shaped Multi-function key, which controls streaming music.
+From there, Ambeo’s polished interface is a breeze to navigate, with seamless volume and power control from your TV remote (you may need to switch on HDMI CEC in your TV’s settings) and only a couple of learning curves for Ambeo’s smartly designed remote.
+Those include the Ambeo key, which turns Ambeo surround DSP on or off, and the target-shaped multifunction key that controls streaming music.

 Everything else is self-explanatory, including keys for source switching (the bar usually switches automatically) and EQ modes such as Movie and Sports, all of which sound quite good, adding their own tweaks to the soundstage.
 Since the processing is so well done, channel levels should be perfectly balanced — just plug and play.

-That said, you may want to make a couple more quick tweaks, and for that you’ll need the app.
+That said, you may want to make a couple more quick tweaks, and for those you’ll need the app.

 First things first, you’ll likely want to connect to Wi-Fi for Google Chromecast streaming.
 Full disclosure: I’m not fond of Google’s somewhat stubborn Home app, and it again gave me trouble during setup, seeming to freeze when the bar updated firmware.
 Luckily, the soundbar display showed update status, so even though the app got confused, I didn’t.
 After restarting the app, Chromecast streaming worked fine.

 The system is near-magical when swirling Atmos effects.

 Sennheiser’s Smart Control app handles all the system’s deeper functions, and it too had some hiccups at first.
 The app dropped the Ambeo multiple times when trying to connect, but seemed to catch on after I unplugged the bar for a few seconds.
 Following the firmware update, however, I had no further trouble with the app when connecting to the bar.